curious-containers/curious-containers.github.io/_pages/home.md

 ### RED 10 Pre-Release

-Our current release RED 7 is a RED 10 pre-release version.
-This version will most likely become RED 10 (we are skipping 8 and 9) without any additional changes, provided that we do not detect any errors during the testing phase.
-A pre-release of the RED connector CLI 1 is now released as version 0.1.
+The next release, RED 8, will be a RED 10 pre-release version.
+This version will most likely become RED 10 (we are skipping version 9) without any additional changes, provided that we do not detect any errors during the testing phase.
+RED 8 will include RED Connector CLI 1, a stable interface for connectors to ensure long-term compatibility of container images with future Curious Containers software releases.

 ## Machine Learning Workloads